 On the North-West side of Rolley Lake is an unnamed creek that flows into the lake.
-You can easily find this creek because the wooden boardwalk located on the West side of the lake passes over it.Although the creek flows another 30 meters further from the location depicted in my painting before emptying into Rolley Lake, the lake is not visible through the dense underbrush.
-When I first discovered this creek, I was immediately struck by itsbeauty with its still pool of water, lush surrounding vegetation, and the mystique of the moss covered branches of cedar trees.
+The north end of a long wooden boardwalk runs over the creek.Although the creek flows another 30 meters further from the location depicted in my painting before emptying into Rolley Lake, the lake is not visible through the dense underbrush.
+When I first discovered this creek, I was immediately struck by thebeauty of this location with its still yet running water, lush surrounding ground vegetation, and the mystique of the moss-covered branches of cedar trees.
 My only thought was, "When can I paint this?".

-My painting was designed as a bookmarker for a Christmas present.
-The final scanned image was reduced in size by 50% and then bonded onto card stock with a final size of 2x7-inches.
-This was the last painting I rendered in 2020.
-I look forward to painting more natural history subjects throughout 2021 and beyond.
+My painting was designed from the onset as a bookmarker.
+The final scanned image was reduced in size by 55% and then bonded onto card stock with a final size of just slightly larger than 2x7-inches.
+This was the last painting I created in 2020.
+I am looking forward to painting more natural history scenes, as there are plenty of amazing places to see within a short car drive from my location.
+I am looking forward to doing this throughout 2021 and beyond.

 Painting Specifications: Medium: Acrylic paint & black ink Size: 4.0w x 14.0h-inches Surface: Illustration Board Completed: December 2020